 Many dog bite accidents begin when a child simply tries to pet an animal.
 A child may not recognize that a dog is feeling threatened until the dog bites.
 While many owners may think their dog is friendly, the dog may not react around unfamiliar people the way the owner anticipates.
 In other cases, unmonitored dogs can simply turn on kids playing for no reason whatsoever.

+Children are the most common dog bite victims.
 When you pit any dog against a small child, the chances are that the child may end up with serious injuries, permanent scars – both physically and emotionally – and possibly rabies if the dog has not been properly vaccinated.
 Unfortunately, dog bites are very common.
-The Humane Society reports that there are nearly five million dog bites every year in the United States – approximately 800,000 of which require victims to seek medical care.
+The Humane Society reports that there are nearly 5 million dog bites every year in the United States – approximately 800,000 of which require victims to seek medical care.
 The question becomes, who is liable?

 The landlord can be liable for these injuries even if he or she was unaware that the dog is dangerous.
 If the dog bite or attack happens on or immediately adjacent to the landlord’s property, the landlord may be required to compensate accident victims.